 Payments are due on the first of the month.
 If a payment is not received within 15 days of the due date, an overdue notice will be sent and late fees assessed.

-Please click our Important Contacts page for information regarding mailing payments or correspondence.
+Please click our Important Contacts accordion above for information regarding mailing payments or correspondence.
 All checks should be made payable to “Drew University NDSL” and your account number(s) noted on the check.